Home About Contact

 There’s no rock ‘n’ roll without a drummer, and Rudely Interrupted is incredibly fortunate to have Josh laying down the beat.
 His tight and precise drumming has musicians and music writers in awe, bringing an exciting, urgent, and vital energy to the band’s sound.

-What truly makes Josh a legend is his resilience; despite his disability, which makes it challenging for him to hold the drumsticks, he performs like a total pro and a master of his craft.
+What truly makes Josh a legend is his resilience; despite his disability, which makes it challenging for him to hold the sticks, he performs like a total pro and a master of his craft.
 It’s inspiring to think that he learned to play the drums on pots and pans, proving that passion and determination can overcome any obstacle.

 Rohan Brooks is highly regarded on the Australian indie rock scene.
 Before forming Rudely Interrupted with Rory Burnside, he toured internationally with many of Australia’s most well known bands.